awsdocs/amazon-redshift-developer-guide/doc_source/r_DROP_TABLE.md

 # DROP TABLE<a name="r_DROP_TABLE"></a>

 Removes a table from a database\.
-Only the owner of the table, the schema owner, or a superuser can drop a table\.
+Only the owner of the table, the schema owner, a superuser, or a user or group assigned the DROP privilege can drop a table\.

 If you are trying to empty a table of rows, without removing the table, use the DELETE or TRUNCATE command\.

 DROP TABLE removes constraints that exist on the target table\.
 Multiple tables can be removed with a single DROP TABLE command\.

 DROP TABLE with an external table can't be run inside a transaction \(BEGIN … END\)\.
 For more information about transactions, see [Serializable isolation](c_serial_isolation.md)\.

+To find an example where the DROP privilege is granted to a group, see GRANT [Examples](r_GRANT-examples.md)\.

 ## Syntax<a name="r_DROP_TABLE-synopsis"></a>